shruthivis/notes/artha/skills/research/writing_papers.md

 ## Objectives

-To publicise an important discovery, and submit it for criticism and improvement.
+To publicize an important discovery, and submit it for criticism and improvement.

 ### Let it be Explanatory